Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Introduction

-So far, prior work evaluated the multimodal degree of VL encoders with MM-SHAP \cite{parcalabescu-frank-2023-mm} and the self-consistency of LLM decoders with CC-SHAP \cite{parcalabescu2023measuring}.
-However, to the best of our knowledge, there is no evaluation yet of vision and language (VL) decoders' multimodal degrees, nor of the self-consistency of their explanations.
+To summarise, prior work evaluated the multimodal degree of VL encoders with MM-SHAP \cite{parcalabescu-frank-2023-mm} and the self-consistency of LLM decoders with CC-SHAP \cite{parcalabescu2023measuring}.
+However, to the best of our knowledge, there is no evaluation yet of the multimodal degree of VLM decoders, nor of the self-consistency of their explanations.

-To fill this gap, we contribute the following: \begin{enumerate}[label={\arabic*)}, noitemsep, leftmargin=*] \item We extend MM-SHAP to the autoregressive setting of decoder models, and apply MM-SHAP to three VL decoder models to evaluate how much VL decoders use the vision and the text modality, respectively, when they generate an answer. \item We evaluate the self-consistency of the three VL decoders in both \textit{post-hoc} and \textit{CoT explanation} settings, by computing CC-SHAP on VL decoders.
-In doing this, we go beyond prior work, by evaluating \textit{self-consistency in a multimodal context}, i.e., we also extend the existing language-only self-consistency (faithfulness) tests to a multimodal setting: Counterfactual Edits \cite{atanasova-etal-2023-faithfulness}, Biasing Features \cite{turpin2023language}, and Corrupting CoT \cite{lanham2023measuring} with Adding Mistakes, Early Answering, Filler Tokens, Paraphrasing. \item We investigate if VLMs rely on modalities differently when generating explanations as opposed to when they provide answers.
-Therefore, we compute MM-SHAP when the VLM is giving an explanation -- in both post-hoc and CoT settings -- and compare it to MM-SHAP when the model is giving an answer. \item To ensure comparability with prior work, we conduct these evaluations on i) 3 datasets requiring free-form answer \emph{generation} -- VQA, GQA, GQA balanced -- and ii) 9 datasets requiring the VLM to generate multiple-choice labels to choose between captions and unfitting captions: FoilIt!, MSCOCO, and the 6 instruments of the \VALSE{} benchmark.
-With this, we provide an up-to-date benchmarking of state-of-the-art VL decoders on VALSE, which originally focused only on VL encoders. \end{enumerate}
+To fill these gaps, we conduct a multi-faceted evaluation of VL decoders and contribute the following: \begin{enumerate}[label={\arabic*)}, noitemsep, leftmargin=*] \item We extend MM-SHAP to the autoregressive setting of decoder models and apply it to 4 VLM decoders (BakLLaVA, LLaVA-NeXT-Vicuna, LLaVA-NeXT-Mistral, mPLUG-Owl3) to measure how much they use image and text, respectively, when generating answers. \item We evaluate the self-consistency of the 4 VL decoders in both \textit{post-hoc} and \textit{CoT explanations} with CC-SHAP.
+In doing so, we go beyond prior work, by evaluating \textit{self-consistency in a multimodal context}, where we even extend other language-only tests to a multimodal setting: Counterfactual Edits \citep{atanasova-etal-2023-faithfulness}, Biasing Features \citep{turpin2023language}, and Corrupting CoT \citep{lanham2023measuring} with Adding Mistakes, Early Answering, Filler Tokens, Paraphrasing. \item We investigate whether the VLMs rely on their input modalities differently when generating answers as opposed to explanations.
+We compute MM-SHAP when the VLM gives the explanation -- in both post-hoc and CoT -- and compare it to MM-SHAP when the model provides the answer. \item To ensure comparability with prior work, we evaluate on i) 3 datasets requiring free-form answer \emph{generation} -- VQA, GQA, GQA balanced -- and ii) 9 datasets requiring the VLM to choose, in multiple-choice mode, between captions and unfitting captions: FoilIt!, MSCOCO, and the 6 instruments of the \VALSE{} benchmark.
+With this, we provide an up-to-date benchmarking of state-of-the-art VL decoders on VALSE, which has focused on encoders. \end{enumerate}